wip-abramson/graph-cli/README.md

     _Note: Replace the IP addresses and ports with any [Graph Node](https://github.com/graphprotocol/graph-node) you want
     to deploy the subgraph to._
-6. Generate type definitions for contract ABIs used in the subgraph
+6. Generate type definitions for contract ABIs used in the subgraph.
     with:
     ```bash
     yarn codegen
     ```

+     This creates the `types/` folder.
+This folder does not need to be uploaded to GitHub, and the files within it should not be edited.

 7. Develop your `mapping.ts` against these generated types.
-If you haven't developed your mappings yet, you can head to [The Getting Started Doc](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md#34-write-your-mappings).
+If you are new to this process, you can head over to [getting started](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md#34-write-your-mappings) for a beginner friendly walkthrough of The Graph.
 8. Build the subgraph with one of
     ```sh
-    yarn build      # Will drop the results in dist/
+    yarn build      # Will drop the results in types/
     yarn build-ipfs # Will also deploy to IPFS and output an IPFS hash
     ```
 9. Deploy your subgraph to a